tahmidisl/wm-sales-analysis/README.md

 ORDER BY total_profit DESC;
 ```
 ### How does customer activity change as the time of day shifts?
-This allows for branches to prepare and optimize their stores based on busy shopping windows, maximizing their oppurtunities of succsess.
+This data can be shown to specific branches in order from them to prepare and optimize their stores based on busy shopping windows, maximizing their oppurtunities of succsess.
 ```sq
 SELECT
   branch,